JeannotM/DynamicDifficulty/README.md

     hunger-drain-chance: 100
     experience-multiplier: 125
     double-loot-chance: 5
+    allow-pvp: true
     keep-inventory: false
     effects-when-attacked: true
     prefix: '&7&l[&4&lHard&7&l]&r'

+# Messages that are sent to the player when the attacker or attackee has allow-pvp on false
+messages:
+  attacker-no-pvp: "You cannot attack this player because you're still having a hard time!"
+  attackee-no-pvp: "You cannot attack this player because he's already having a hard time!"

 # Some of these features are experimental, change existing features or have a chance to reduce performance
 advanced-features: